rdiess/LAMP/lampArticle.md

 <br />
 <p>
-Edit the new conf.yaml file to match the following configuration:
+Edit the new conf.yaml file to match the following configuration, substituting in your password for the "pass" field:

 </p>